Valokoodari/btd6-ahk/README.md

 - Full monkey knowledge.
 (You don't actually need all, but I programmed it with all knowledge on.)
 - Benjamin Hero selected
 - All expert maps unlocked.
 (Not sure on this one, but better safe than sorry.)
+- Game running fullscreen on an 1920x1080 display.
+(Changing the resolution on a higher resolution display might work)

 ## Usage
 Start the script on the home menu, stage selection menu, collection menu, or in an expert easy/standard map, using hot key Ctrl+Alt+Shift+J.